 A good question to ask yourself is: If I lost everything, how much would I need to get back on my feet?
-If you’re still not sure, follow these three simple steps.
+If you’re still not sure how much renters insurance to get, follow these three simple steps.

 Step 1.
 Make an inventory of your stuff.

 Take some time and create a list of everything you own.
 Yes.
 Everything.
 Socks, silverware, wall shelves, books, toaster ovens, mattresses.
 If it’s yours, add it to your inventory.
 Take pictures of more expensive items.
 That way, if there’s a dispute on your claim, you have evidence to back it up.

 Step 2.
 Estimate the value of your things.

 Once you have a good inventory, calculate how much your stuff is worth.
 Even if you think some things only amount to a hill of beans, add it to your calculations anyway.
 You’d be surprised by how quickly things add up.

 Step 3.
 Work with an insurance agent to get quotes.